Mikhail Pokrovsky: Historical ideas

-Death and legacy
+Death and discredit

 Mikhail Pokrovsky died of cancer on April 10, 1932.
 His ashes were buried at the Kremlin Wall Necropolis.
 Though there had been some criticism of him in the early 1930s, he continued to be honoured posthumously for two years after his death.
 His name was given to the Leningrad Pedagogical Institute and the Novgorod Agro-Pedagogical Institute.
 Also from October 20, 1932, to November 11, 1937, Moscow State University bore his name.
 His name was given to the Vologda Pedagogical School.
 In some cities (in particular, in Izhevsk), to this day there are streets named after Pokrovsky.

 But a "new period in the development of Soviet historiography began on May 16, 1934" with the publication of a decree that criticised the way history was being taught in Soviet schools and universities.
 Dozens of scholars were put to the task of writing a new standard history textbook in 1934 and 1935.
 The decree followed a discussion in March by the Politburo of the Russian Communist Party that took up the question of national history textbooks, with General Secretary Joseph Stalin forcefully opining that Pokrovsky's influence had been decisive in propagating an overly abstract and schematic presentation of national history.

 Though the decree did not mention Pokrovsky by name, its effect was to discredit the entire school of history that he had led.
 In January 1936 another history textbook commission was launched, this chaired by Andrei Zhdanov and including a number of top Communist Party functionaries, including Nikolai Bukharin, Karl Radek, Yakov Yakovlev, and Karl Bauman, among others.
 In conjunction with the work of this commission, Bukharin authored a lengthy critique of Pokrovsky and his methodology, accusing the deceased historian of mechanistic adherence to abstract sociological formulas, failure to properly understand and apply the dialectic method, and a tendency to depict history as a crudely universal process.
 The Zhdanov Commission, in consultation with Stalin, issued an influential communique which categorized historians of the Pokrovsky school as conduits of harmful ideas that were at root "anti-Marxist, anti-Leninist, essentially liquidatorist, and anti-scientific."
-Pokrovsky's relentless attack on the Tsarist old regime as a "prison of peoples" and "international gendarme" was henceforth deemed to be anti-patriotic "national nihilism" and a new Russian nationalist historical orthodoxy was established.
-This new official orthodoxy remained in place for the duration of Stalin's life.